ChromeDevTools/devtools-frontend/front_end/panels/timeline/fixtures/traces/README.md

 ### image-delivery

 Generate from a page load [this HTML file](https://gist.github.com/adamraine/397e2bd08665f9e45f6072e446715115).
 Contains a series of test cases for the image delivery insight.

+### dom-size

+Generate from a recording of [this HTML file](https://gist.github.com/adamraine/bfdb3cecca2322bf74f1e725d9a4699d) with the following steps:
+1. Set CPU throttling to 4x
+2. Start recording without reloading the page
+3. Click the button once
+4. Reload the page
+5. Click the button once
+6. End recording